Was 2021 Worse Than 2020? A Debate. | Washingtonian (DC)

 Team 2021

-“Twenty-twenty-one was clearly the worse year.
+“2021 was clearly the worse year.
 At the end of 2020, there was a palpable sense of hope.
 The vaccines were on the horizon, the chaos was finally going to end.
 And, of course, for a time—the spring and early summer of 2021—it almost seemed like the crisis had ended, at least for the fully vaccinated.
-A year later, though, that pre-New Years hope has evaporated.
+A year later, though, that pre–New Year’s hope has evaporated.
 Instead, a new form of the virus is scrambling holiday plans once again.
 The end-of-year feeling is gloom, dread.
 The only optimism I feel is rooted in my suspicion that the gloom we feel now will eventually seem as misguided as the optimism we felt last year at this time.
-That’s my hope, anyway.” –Luke Mullins, staff writer.
+That’s my hope, anyway.” —Luke Mullins, staff writer

 “This year we got much of the relief we’d waited for since March 2020.
 And none of it made much of a difference.
 I visited Louisville in July and spent a glorious week as if the pandemic was finally in the rear-view mirror.
 Two weeks later, the CDC revised its mask guidance, and we all settled back into the Covid doldrums.
 Now I think the diminished way we’re living is probably just how life will be.
 So while I hated 2020 a lot, 2021 ground down my hope until it vanished.” —Andrew Beaujon, senior editor

-“Ultimately 2021 is worse.
-It’s like Groundhog Day gave way to Friday the 13th: the Final Chapter.
+“Ultimately, 2021 is worse.
+It’s like Groundhog Day gave way to Friday the 13th: The Final Chapter.
 The grueling repetitiveness of last year was one thing.
 But this year is false advertising.
 It’s not the final chapter!
-There’s still Friday the 13th Part V and VII coming, not to mention Jason Goes to Hell: the Final Friday (which is not, in fact, even close to the final Friday).
-And the same presumed-dead thing (Covid-19, Trump) is coming back again and again.” –Anna Spiegel, food editor
+There’s still Friday the 13th Part V and VII coming, not to mention Jason Goes to Hell: The Final Friday (which is not, in fact, even close to the final Friday).
+And the same presumed-dead thing (Covid-19, Trump) is coming back again and again.” —Anna Spiegel, food editor

 “The dominant emotion of 2020 was ‘overwhelmed,’ a side effect of maneuvering the constant change and fast-moving news.
 But when the situation started to improve in 2021 (shout out to Johnson AND Johnson), I was surprised that hope wasn’t the most pervasive feeling.
 Yes, there were many, many happy reunions with family members that made this year special.
 But having the space to truly process the past year?
 It was heavier than I could have imagined.
 We went from hoping things would get better to knowing they would never be the same.” —Daniella Byck, assistant editor